Return to the Listening Span Task with Word Recall page

 Inquisit automatedlspan.iqx script.

 Participants hear a set of 2-6 sentences (that are either semantically correct or not) and are asked to evaluate each sentence

-to be sensical (press 'e') or nonsensical (press 'i') while trying to retain the last word of each sentence for a later recall test.
+to make sense (press 'e') or to be nonsensical (press 'i') while trying to retain the last word of each sentence for a later recall test.

 After the last sentence of the current set, participants are asked to enter all the last words (2-6) into a provided

 textbox.
 The computer automatically scores the response and provides feedback to the participant.

 At this point, participants can request a manual rescoring for a particular response - e.g. if they made a spelling error.